Armandpl/portfolio/resume.md

 ### Sept 2018 - Present

 JEECE is one of the top 30 french junior enterprises.
-I have worked on several missions:
+I have worked on two missions:

 * I developed the front-end for a chat and sign up application using VueJS.
 * I added functionalities to an admin panel.
 The existing code base was built on the LAMP Stack.